-- Communicate effectively both in written and spoken English. - Communicate concepts, results and conclusions related to research findings. - Work collaboratively on tasks and show leadership.
+- Communicate effectively both in written and spoken English. - Communicate concepts, results and conclusions related to research findings. - Work collaboratively on tasks and show leadership. - Engage in rigorous intellectual analysis, criticism, and problem solving.

 Professional attributes - Āhuatanga Ngaio

 - Design and undertake clinical practice to the standard of an entry-level speech-language therapist/ pathologist. - Demonstrate an appreciation of cultural competency and of the ethical, social, bicultural, and multicultural issues relevant to speech-language therapy/ pathology.